2 Chronicles 4 – Furnishings for the Temple and Its Court

 And Solomon had all these articles made in such great abundance that the weight of the bronze was not determined.
 Thus Solomon had all the furnishings made for the house of God: the altar of gold and the tables on which was the showbread; the lampstands with their lamps of pure gold, to burn in the prescribed manner in front of the inner sanctuary, with the flowers and the lamps and the wick-trimmers of gold, of purest gold; the trimmers, the bowls, the ladles, and the censers of pure gold.
 As for the entry of the sanctuary, its inner doors to the Most Holy Place, and the doors of the main hall of the temple, were gold.

 a.
 Such great abundance that the weight of the bronze was not determined: “The weight could not be found out.
 This was as it should be.
 There was no attempt to keep an accurate account of what was given to the service of God.
-Even Solomon’s left had did not know what his right hand did.
-There is a tendency in all of us to keep a strict account of what we give to God… but the loftiest form of devotion overleaps such calculation.”
+Even Solomon’s left hand did not know what his right hand did.
+There is a tendency in all of us to keep a strict account of what we give to God…but the loftiest form of devotion overleaps such calculation.”
 (Meyer)

 b.
-With the flowers and the lamps: “The symbolism of flora and fauna in the temple may either indicate God’s sovereignty over the created order to be another allusion to the harmony of all created things in God’s presence as in the Garden of Eden.”
+With the flowers and the lamps: “The symbolism of flora and fauna in the temple may either indicate God’s sovereignty over the created order or be another allusion to the harmony of all created things in God’s presence as in the Garden of Eden.”
 (Selman)